 5. Presentation of reports and discussions around red flag observations of unhealthy trends and strategies to overcome them.

-- A comprehensive review of KPIs with action items based on opportunities and risk exposure.
+- Review of KPIs with action items based on opportunities and risk exposure.

 - Review cybersecurity posture and ways to fortify your organization against threats.